 If you are longarming your own fleece quilt, consider steaming the folded batting prior to quilting it.
 I did (after I took this picture).
 I use the Laurastar Lift steamer.
 It’s expensive, but it’s fantastic.
 I also added the steam cart rolling base to it.
 You don’t have to steam the batting, but I try not to ever have wrinkles and that really helps.

-My FAVORITE thing about owning a longarm is that when I quilt for myself, (I can quilt for you too, just ask!), I can chose any design.
+My FAVORITE thing about owning a longarm is that when I quilt for myself.
+I can chose any design.
 FINALLY!
 I’ve always wanted to be able to pick the perfect pantograph, not just a design from a small selection, that’s why I’m always adding new designs!
 Anyway, I chose Elephant Parade E2E (Edge to Edge) for this.
 It made all the sense in the world, because an elephant is the Alabama Crimson Tide football mascot, and our family has been Alabama fans since birth.

 Although I really like the Elephant Parade E2E design, it does have some backtracking or overstitching that made a few of the stitched areas heavier, but that didn’t bother me.
 I just mention it, in case you’re thinking of using it.
-I used Glide Thread in Cardinal.
+I used Glide Thread in Cardinal, and a Schmetz Jersey Ball Point 90/14 needle.

 Binding a Fleece Quilt